- Eye Care

 The eye’s natural lens is flexible.
 It works like a camera lens to seamlessly adjust our focus from distance to near.
 As we age, the lens in your eye begins to stiffen which makes it more difficult to see at near.
 As presbyopia continues to progress over time reading glasses are needed more often for everyday tasks.

-Berkeley Eye Center is excited to announce a new alternative to reading glasses that may be right for you!
-The KAMRA inlay is a procedure that restores near vision, helping free you from the constant hassle of reading glasses.
+Berkeley Eye Center is excited to announce an alternative to reading glasses that may be right for you!
+Corneal inlays work to restores near vision, helping free you from the constant hassle of reading glasses.
 It is ideal for active people looking to no longer depend on reading glasses or contact lenses for their everyday activities.
-The KAMRA inlay:
+Corneal Inlay treatment:

 Watch the video below to learn more about your options for vision correction.